-- 11.10.1 Where a Unitholder requests the redemption or cancellation of Units, the Manager may, at its discretion, give written notice to the Unitholder before the proceeds would otherwise become payable that, in lieu of paying such proceeds in cash, the Manager will transfer to that Unitholder property attributable to the relevant Sub-Fund having the appropriate value. - 11.10.2 The Manager will select the property to be transferred in consultation with the Trustee.
-The Trustee must take reasonable care to ensure that the property transferred would not be likely to result in any material prejudice to the interests of Unitholders. - 11.10.3 The Manager may retain, out of the property to be transferred, property or cash of a value equivalent to any stamp duty to be paid in respect of the redemption of the Units.
+- 11.11.1 Where a Unitholder requests the redemption or cancellation of Units, the Manager may, at its discretion, give written notice to the Unitholder before the proceeds would otherwise become payable that, in lieu of paying such proceeds in cash, the Manager will transfer to that Unitholder property attributable to the Trust having the appropriate value. - 11.11.2 The Manager will select the property to be transferred in consultation with the Trustee.
+The Trustee must take reasonable care to ensure that the property transferred would not be likely to result in any material prejudice to the interests of Unitholders. - 11.11.3 The Manager may retain, out of the property to be transferred, property or cash of a value equivalent to any stamp duty to be paid to the redemption of the Units.

-11.11 Income equalisation
+11.12 Income equalisation

-- 11.11.1 Income equalisation, as explained below, may apply in relation to the Trust. - 11.11.2 When an incoming Unitholder purchases a Unit during an accounting period, part of the purchase price of a Unit reflects the relevant share of accrued income received or to be received by the relevant Sub-Fund. - 11.11.3 The first allocation of income in respect of that Unit refunds this amount as a return of capital.
-The amount of income equalisation is calculated by taking the aggregate of the amounts of income included in the price in respect of Units of that Sub-Fund and Class issued or sold in the annual or interim accounting period (grouping period) in question and dividing that aggregate amount by the number of such Units and applying the resultant average to each of the Units in question. - 11.11.4 Grouping periods are consecutive periods within each annual accounting period, being the interim accounting periods (including the period from the end of the last interim accounting period in an annual accounting period to the end of that annual accounting period).
+- 11.12.1 Income equalisation, as explained below, may apply in relation to the Trust. - 11.12.2 When an incoming Unitholder purchases a Unit during an accounting period, part of the purchase price of a Unit reflects the relevant share of accrued income received or to be received by the Trust. - 11.12.3 The first allocation of income in respect of that Unit refunds this amount as a return of capital.
+The amount of income equalisation is calculated by taking the aggregate of the amounts of income included in the price in respect of Units of that Class issued or sold in the annual or interim accounting period (grouping period) in question and dividing that aggregate amount by the number of such Units and applying the resultant average to each of the Units in question. - 11.12.4 Grouping periods are consecutive periods within each annual accounting period, being the interim accounting periods (including the period from the end of the last interim accounting period in an annual accounting period to the end of that annual accounting period).
 If there are no interim accounting periods the periods for grouping of Units will be annual accounting periods.
 Grouping is permitted by the Trust Deed for the purposes of income equalisation.

-11.12 Switching
+11.13 Switching

-11.12.1 A Unitholder may at any time switch all or some of his Units of one Class or Sub-Fund (Original Units) for Units of another Class or (subject to there being more than one Sub-Fund available) Sub-Fund (New Units), subject to the restrictions defined in this Prospectus.
+11.13.1 A Unitholder may at any time switch all or some of his Units of one Class (Original Units) for Units of another Class (New Units), subject to the restrictions defined in this Prospectus.
 The number of New Units issued will be determined by reference to the respective prices of New Units and Original Units at the Valuation Point applicable at the time the Original Units are redeemed and the New Units are issued.